 Our article on app tracking explains why app tracking is bad and how you can stop it.

 In the article, we also recommend that you install a browser extension like uBlock, Ghostery or Privacy Badger that block online tools designed to track you across the web.

-And last, but not least, read our post on how to leave Google, Gmail and Co to stop surveillance capitalism and take back your privacy!
+And last, but not least, read our post on how to delete Gmail to stop surveillance capitalism and take back your privacy!

 Here are some privacy reasons why Tutanota is much better for emails and calendar than Google:

 Let's fight surveillance capitalism on Data Privacy Day.
 Get your free email account now!